 Each hoist, depending on the tonnage, will be given a dynamic or a static load test.
 ASME calls for at least a static test to be performed in order to meet their guidelines.
 Performing a dynamic test is considered beyond their standards.

-The other is the overload protection function on air chain hoists.
+The second method is the overload protection function on air chain hoists.
 In the US, this is considered an accessory to air chain hoists, but not a requirement.
 Some are designed with it while others are not.
 Air chain hoists with tonnages of 3-20 will have an overload clutch as a standard on the hoist.
 Hoists with 1-2 tonnages will not.
-Whilst, the Delta P valve is considered an option on the 1/4th– 2 ton and on hoists of 20 tonnage or higher.
+The Delta P valve is considered an option on the 1/4th– 2 ton and on hoists of 20 tonnage or higher.

 When it comes to any piece of lifting equipment, a proper examination of it is essential to guaranteeing a successful project.
 Give each air chain hoist a thorough inspection to meet the standards required for safety and efficiency.